MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Compress-PSResource.md

 ### -PassThru

-Pass the full path of the nupkg through the pipeline
+Pass the full path of the nupkg through the pipeline.

 ```yaml
 Type: System.Management.Automation.SwitchParameter